 When it is too hot outside, most of us prefer to stay indoors, turn our air conditioner on, and relax.

 Right when we step out the door, we can clearly notice the difference between the indoor and outdoor temperatures.
 Is this because our AC blows colder air on hot days?
 Or is it just our imagination?
+It’s the responsibility of our Florida cooling solution to keep us comfortable during those most humid days.
+But let’s first understand how an AC unit works to begin with.

 How Does an AC Unit Work?